-The GCF's overall administrative budget for 2021 (which includes expenditures for the Secretariat, the Board, the Trustee and the three Independent Units), approved in November 2020, has grown to USD 83.5 million from USD 78.4 million, a 6.7% increase over the 2020 figure.
-The budget for the Secretariat has grown from USD 71.6 million in 2020 to USD 75 million in 2021, a 4.8% increase.
-This includes USD 1.5 million for the Secretariat as a contingency budget to deal with unexpected costs due to Covid-19, following a precedent set by the Board at its 25th meeting when an additional 2% of the Secretariat's existing budget for 2020 was approved to cover the costs of alternative and remote working arrangements during the ongoing pandemic.
+The GCF's overall administrative budget for 2022 (which includes expenditures for the Secretariat, the Board, and the Trustee), approved in October 2021, has grown from USD 83.5 million to USD 87.8 million, a 5.1% increase over the 2021 figure.
+The budget for the Secretariat has grown from USD 75 million in 2021 to USD 79.4 million in 2022, a 5.8% increase.
+This includes USD 1.56 million for the Secretariat as a contingency budget to deal with unexpected costs due to Covid-19 adaptive actions as well as risks associated with a growing portfolio to deal with disruptions to operations and staffing, such as for continued alternative and remote working arrangements.